 Dir: Nicolas Winding Refn

-The Neon Demon feels very much of a piece with Drive and Only God Forgives, the two films that helped launch Nicolas Winding Refn, previously more of a cult figure, into mainstream conciousness.
+The Neon Demon feels very much of a piece with Drive and Only God Forgives, the two films that helped launch Nicolas Winding Refn, previously more of a cult figure, into mainstream consciousness.
 This being the case, I wasn't particularly anticipating it.
-I had liked Drive on my first viewing, but on revisiting it found it an empty husk of a movie; a great soundtrack and stylishly mounted, but with nothing that emotionally engaged me.
+I had liked Drive on my first viewing, but on revisiting it found an empty husk of a movie; a great soundtrack and stylishly mounted, but with nothing that emotionally engaged me.
 I didn't need the revisit with Only God Forgives.
 I was concerned that this film would see Refn deliver more of the same, but ultimately I think, this time, it's deceptive; style not over but AS substance.

 Style drips from this film like the fake blood that drips from Elle Fanning's neck in the opening photoshoot, the themes of which set the larger themes that Refn and his co-writers Mary Laws and Polly Stenham will be exploring here.
 Most notable among these is the idea of consumption; that Jesse's personality is consumed by her success, that Ruby is consumed by attraction, that Gigi and Sarah are consumed by jealousy and that only an act of consumption can quell these feelings.
 Vampirism and cannibalism are ideas seeded early, in a striking scene when, after a casting that has gone well for Jesse but badly for her, Sarah seizes Jesse's cut hand and desperately drinks the blood from it, perhaps trying to ingest some of whatever youthful magic Jesse now holds over her.